 The land for this Monument was donated by the City of West Hollywood where, during the height of the crisis, 1981-1996, the City suffered a devastating toll, losing thousands of its residents to the plague.

-As of 2020, AIDS has killed approximately 725,000 people in the United States, more than all of the Americans who died in World Wars I and II combined.
+As of 2025, AIDS has killed over 700,000 people in the United States, more than all of the Americans who died in World Wars I and II combined.

 Globally, through the end of 2019, AIDS has killed over 32.7 million people.

-The Monument will be located on San Vicente Blvd., just north of the West Hollywood Library, and across from the Pacific Design Center.
+The Monument is located on San Vicente Blvd., just north of the West Hollywood Library, and across from the Pacific Design Center.

 Tens of thousands of Americans are infected with HIV each year, and many still die of AIDS.
 Stigma against those with HIV persists.
 Income inequality and the lack of equal access to health care remain the greatest obstacles to life-saving treatment for the most vulnerable Americans.